selvam920/trina_grid/doc/features/export.md

 - Returns data as a string containing a JSON array
 - Each row is represented as a JSON object with field names as keys
 - If `includeHeaders` is true, the first object contains header information
+- Can optionally exclude frozen rows from export

 ## PDF Export